Why?

 “I don’t understand why Russians sit passively in their sofas, while their army is destroying Ukraine.”

-And I don’t understand why you Westerners have been sitting in your sofas for 8 years, watching passively while Ukrainian Nazis destroy peaceful citizens in Donbass – and now you all of sudden want us to do something !!
+And I don’t understand why you Westerners have been sitting in your sofas for 8 years, watching passively while Ukrainian Nazis kill and torture the peaceful citizens of Donbass !!

 Moving to hearing such a statement with “Russian” giraffe ears now.